MCV-Software/TWBlue/README.md

 * [PyEnchant,](http://pythonhosted.org/pyenchant/) version 1.6.6.
 x64 version has been built by TWBlue developers, so you only will find it in windows-dependencies folder

-The windows installers are available only in the windows-dependencies folder
+The windows installers are available only in the windows-dependencies folder.

 To build a binary version:

 * [Py2exe](http://www.sourceforge.net/projects/py2exe/) for Python 2.7, version 0.6.9

-#### Dependencies that must be installed using easy_install
+#### Dependencies that must be installed using pip

-setuptools installs a script, called easy_install.
+Python installs a tool called Pip that allows to install packages in a simple way.
 You can find it in the python scripts directory.
-To install packages using easy_install, you have to navigate to the scripts directory using a command prompt, for example:
+To install packages using Pip, you have to navigate to the scripts directory using a command prompt, for example:

     cd C:\python27x64\scripts

-	You can also add the scripts folder to your path environment variable.
+	You can also add the scripts folder to your path environment variable or choose the corresponding option when installing Python.
 	Note: pip and setuptools are included in the Python installer since version 2.7.9.

-	After that, run the following command to install a package, replacing packagename with the names listed below:

-    easy_install -Z package

-	The -z switch unzips the package, instead of installing it compressed.
-If you add the --upgrade switch, you can upgrade a package to its latest version.
-The following packages need to be installed:

-* wxpython
-* pypubsub==3.3.0
-* configobj
-* requests-oauthlib
-* requests-toolbelt
-* future
-* pygeocoder
-* arrow
-* markdown
-* winpaths
-* PySocks
-* win_inet_pton
-* yandex.translate
-* youtube-dl
-* python-vlc
+Pip is able to install packages listed in a special text file, called the requirements file.
+To install all remaining dependencies, perform the following command:

+    pip install -r requirements.txt

+Note that if you perform the command from the path where Pip is located, you need to specify the path to your Tw Blue root folder where the requirements file is located, for example:

+    pip install -r D:\repos\TwBlue\requirements.txt

-easy_install will automatically get the additional libraries that these packages need to work properly.
+Pip will automatically get the additional libraries that the listed packages need to work properly.
-Run the following command to quickly install and upgrade all packages and their dependencies:
-easy_install -Z --upgrade wxpython six configobj markdown future requests oauthlib requests-oauthlib requests-toolbelt pypubsub==3.3.0 pygeocoder arrow python-dateutil futures winpaths PySocks win_inet_pton yandex.translate idna chardet urllib3 youtube-dl python-vlc
+If you need to update your dependencies, perform the following command:

+    pip install --upgrade -r requirements.txt

 #### Other dependencies